Myolnir/java-tf-idf/README.md

     </tr><tr>
     <td>count</td><td><code>String</code></td><td><p>Number of results we want to show</td>
     </tr><tr>
+    <td>period</td><td><code>String</code></td><td><p>Period of time (in seconds) to check the directory and run the algorithm</td>
+    </tr><tr>
 </table>

 As prerequisite the service only checks files with ".txt" extension.

-The service is always running unless that there are an error and every time a new txt file is created in the given directory it will execute again the algorithm and recalculate the results.
+The service is always running unless there are an error and every number of seconds indicated on the *period* parameter the directory will be checked again and the algorithm re-executed and recalculate the results.

-We also sort the results by td-idf value from higher to lower and only shows the "n" results that we input on the count parameter.
+We also sort the results by td-idf value from higher to lower and only shows the number of results that we input on the *count* parameter.

-The complexity of the solution is O(n^2) because to calculate idf part we have to chained loops.
+The complexity of the solution is O(n^2) because to calculate idf part we have two chained loops.

 ## Installation